WHAT IS A 1098-T FORM?

 Box 6.
 Shows adjustments to scholarships or grants for a prior year.
 This amount may affect the amount of any allowable tuition and fees deduction or education credit that you claimed for the prior year.
 You may have to file an amended income tax return (Form 1040X) for the prior year.

 Box 7.
-Shows whether the amount in box 1 includes amounts for an academic period beginning January–March 2021.
+Shows whether the amount in box 1 includes amounts for an academic period beginning January–March of the upcoming year.
 See Pub.
 970 for how to report these amounts.

 Box 8.
 Shows whether you are considered to be carrying at least one-half the normal full-time workload for your course of study at the reporting institution.